cortexlabs/cortex/examples/sklearn/mpg-regression/README.md

 ### Initialization

-Cortex executes the python implementation and calls the `init` function once on startup.
+Cortex executes the Python implementation and calls the `init` function once on startup.
 We download the model from S3 based on the location specified in the `metadata` key of our deployment configuration.

 ```python
 model = None